Okan1991/welldata-surveyapp-reproduction/welldata/docs/COMPONENTS.md

 ## Architecture Overview

-The WellData application is built on the Solid (Social Linked Data) platform, which provides a decentralized data storage model where users maintain control over their personal data.
-The application follows a component-based architecture using React and Chakra UI for the frontend, with the Solid Client libraries for interacting with Solid Pods.
+The WellData application follows a component-based architecture using React and Chakra UI for the frontend, with the Solid Client libraries for interacting with Solid Pods.

 ```
 ┌─────────────────────────────────────────────────────────────┐